jr-cologne/gulp-starter-kit/README.md

 ## Contributing
 Feel free to contribute to this project!
 Any kinds of contributions are highly appreciated!

+Please make sure to **follow the process below** in order to contribute to this project:
+1. **Open an Issue** to describe what you are about to do.
+You should make sure to get feedback as early as possile to ensure your work does not end up as waisted time.
+2. **Fork this repository** by clicking the fork button at the top of this page.
+3. Clone your newly created fork (`git clone https://github.com/your-github-username/gulp-starter-kit.git`).
+4. Make your changes and commit them to your forked repository.
+6. Once finished, **open a detailed Pull Request** describing your changes.
+7. Wait for your PR to be accepted and merged.

 ## Versioning
 This project uses the rules of semantic versioning.
 For more information, visit [semver.org](https://semver.org/).